calvinfreese/README-Generator/README.md

   ## Usage
   Start program by entering ` node index.js ` in the terminal/git bash.
 Respond to prompts accordingly.
-For the installation notes prompt, click `enter` to open up a text editor.
+For the installation and usage prompts, click `enter` to open up a text editor.
 When done entering notes, save and exit the text editor.
 Continue on with remaining prompts.

   Answers will create `generatedREADME.md` and populate the corresponding fields.